bodenlab/GRASP-suite/content/project/graspcmd/index.md

   focal_point: Smart
 ---

-## GRASP command-line interface
+## GRASP command-line interface (CLI)

+There is a command-line interface of GRASP that can prove useful if you want to automate tasks, run reconstructions on your own dedicated hardware, and/or access the latest features.
+This version is essentially a command-line interface to the backend features of the web-based service.
+It is worth noting that the web-version has the advantage of a visual user interface, but that also means that it may lack the latest functionality.

-For users who would like to automate ASR, there is now a command-line version of GRASP that contains all of the indel inference methods.
-Indels are encoded using either Position Specific (PS), Simple Indel Coding (SIC), or Bi-directional Edge (BE) methods, and inferred using either Parsimony (P) or Maximum Likelihood (ML).
+The command-line version allows access to a variety of indel inference approaches.
+Beyond the default bi-directional edge encoding (BE), indels are available by either Position Specific (PS), or Simple Indel Coding (SIC).
+Regardless of encoding, indels can be inferred using either Parsimony (P) or Maximum Likelihood (ML) methods.

 This gives six methods - PS-P, PS-ML, SIC-P, SIC-ML, BE-P, BE-ML.

-It is implemented in [bnkit](https://github.com/bodenlab/bnkit) as a class `asr.GRASP`.
+The command-line interface is implemented in [bnkit](https://github.com/bodenlab/bnkit) as a class `asr.GRASP`.

-### GraspCmd: What can it do?
+### asr.GRASP: What can it do?

-GraspCmd accepts an alignment (FASTA or Clustal formats) and phylogenetic tree (Newick format) with perfectly concordant labels, to infer ancestor sequences by joint or marginal reconstruction by maximum likelihood.
-In the process, the program also infers the most parsimonious insertion and deletion events which are internally represented via partial-order graphs; it also identifies the _most supported_ path of sequence inclusions at each ancestor.
+asr.GRASP accepts an alignment (FASTA or Clustal formats) and a phylogenetic tree (Newick format) with concordant labels, to infer ancestor sequences by joint or marginal reconstruction by maximum likelihood.
+In the process, the program also infers insertion and deletion events, which are internally represented via partial-order graphs; it also identifies the _most supported_ path of sequence inclusions at each ancestor.

-This command line version of the web service has currently no function to save the (potentially more complex) partial-order graph, but the most supported path always identifies a sequence.
-The program saves all ancestor sequences (in the case of joint reconstruction, again as FASTA or Clustal) or one sequence (in the case of marginal reconstrution; optionally with character state distributions as a TSV file).
+The program can save all ancestor sequences (in the case of joint reconstruction) or one sequence (in the case of marginal reconstrution; optionally with character state distributions as a TSV file).
+It can save the partial-order graphs in JSON or as DOT files, which can be visualised with GraphViz.
 It can also re-save the tree with assigned ancestor labels.

-GRASP was designed primarily for protein sequences but command-line version 0309.2020 incorporates a DNA model "Yang" (based on "REV" in Yang Z, *J Mol Evol* 1994).
+GRASP was designed primarily for protein sequences but the command-line version incorporates DNA models too.
 At this stage we have not tested DNA sequence functionality extensively, nor have we developed specific features around DNA sequences (codon-centric analyses, user-provided background stats, etc).

 ### Access through Docker